Maine to end non-medical exemptions for vaccinations

-AUGUSTA, Maine (AP) — Gov. Janet Mills has signed into law a bill that eliminates religious and philosophical exemptions for required vaccinations in Maine.
+AUGUSTA, Maine (AP) — Democratic Gov. Janet Mills on Friday signed into law a bill that eliminates religious and philosophical exemptions for vaccinations in Maine.

+“As we hear more reports of measles and other preventable diseases in Maine and across the country, it has become clear that we must act to ensure the health of our communities,” said Democratic Rep. Ryan Tipping of Orono, the bill’s sponsor.

-With the Democrat’s signature Friday, Maine will end non-medical vaccine opt-outs by 2021 for students at public and private schools and universities, including nursery schools, and for health care facility employees.
+Maine will end non-medical vaccine opt-outs by 2021 for students at public and private schools and universities, including nursery school.
+Health care facility employees are also subject to the law.

+Supporters say unvaccinated children put others at risk, especially those who cannot receive inoculations for medical reasons.
+But opponents of the legislation say it infringes on parental rights and stigmatizes children who remain unvaccinated.

+The Maine Center for Disease Control recently announced the first case of the measles in the state since 2017.
+The state also is dealing with an outbreak of whooping cough, for which there is a vaccine.

 Maine joins California, Mississippi and West Virginia to become the fourth state without religious exemptions for vaccine requirements.